 Pointing his fingers like guns, Bolsonaro has recently suggested that PT followers should be all shot.

-Millions of Brazilians now can’t see the problem with that and truly believe the “myth” will change the country for good.
-But chances are he won’t even remain in power.
-Bolsonaro’s lack of understanding about most of the country’s issues and global dynamics won’t allow him to run Brazil for too long.
+Although millions of Brazilians now can’t see the problem with that and truly believe the “myth” will change the country for good, chances are he won’t even remain in power.
+Bolsonaro’s lack of understanding about most of the country’s issues and global dynamics probably won’t allow him to conclude his mandate.
 That only makes the future even scarier: his running mate, Hamilton Mourao, is another ultra-conservative military, and his comments are scary as.

-It still seems unlikely that the generalized insanity and the neglect of justice institutions will give Brazilians a second chance in the runoff, but news (real and fake) are changing perspectives every day.
+It still seems unlikely that the generalized insanity and the neglect of democratic institutions will give Brazilians a second chance in the runoff, but news (real and fake) are changing perspectives every day.

 The good thing is that the fear of repression is turned into resistance.
 From #EleNao, massive rallies against Bolsonaro all over the country are impacting public opinion.